Citrus Varieties Captivating the World's Consumers

 “Change is the only constant.
 For instance, it’s not just all about oranges any more.
 Markets, both domestic and export, are consumer driven and, as such, dictate the type of varieties grown in the most suitable production regions.
 China holds huge opportunities for Australia’s citrus industry, but this shouldn’t be considered as just supplying to one country given some of their second tier cities have greater populations than the whole of Australia.
 Further to this, markets like Korea and Thailand still have a strong preference for Australian oranges, even as global demand increases for easy peeler mandarins, so we need to look at a range of varieties to cultivate.
 I believe that now more than ever, Australian growers have access to a bourgeoning Asian middle class, which has been made easier by recent free trade negotiations that have produced both a reduction in tariffs and non-technical barriers to trade".

 But in order to keep this favourable trade status, Tania said that Australia must differentiate from its competitors and leverage its strengths by promoting a reputation built on the principles of premium quality, green, clean and safe.

-Tania said maintaining this favourable trading reputation will depend on several key factors such as the industry diligently adopting ultra-low chemical residues and being proactive in biosecurity.
+Maintaining this favourable trading reputation will depend on several factors such as the industry adopting ultra-low chemical residues and being proactive in biosecurity.

 Overall Tania said the experience was a once in a lifetime opportunity and she now looks forward to continually sharing her insights and new knowledge with her peers, particularly on what new citrus varieties can be grown in Australia.